domwrap/ReTyPe/README.md

 3. Create the per-user config repository
  - `c:\Users\username\AppData\Roaming\ReTyPe`
  - Try running ReTyPe before you create this as everything might work without it and any changes (but I doubt it)

+### Configuration

+Expanding on 3. above: Configuration `.ini` files are read from `%A_AppData%\ReTyPe\`.
+These are per-user as RTP's window and object IDs can change user-to-user on the same machine.
+If ReTyPe is not working out-of-the-box, a directory named `ReTyPe` should be created manually at `C:\Users\username\appdata\Roaming\` and then populated with the example set of files from the `conf` directory.
+Quite often the only required changed user-to-user is the main RTP instance identifier `Element=1`, though there are many more settings if required.

+As well as the config settings for "latching" on to RTP, ReTyPe can be configured whether or not to have a toolbar, which buttons to show, etc. Furthermore, many individual refills can also be configured with here with a corresponding file.
+Details are within each individual class file.

 ### Run from source